EmotiBit/Biometric_Validation_Methods/README.md

 The previous section references tests being "compatible" with each other several times.
 In this section, we define what it means for two test versions to be compatible.

-If two tests are compatible it does not mean that the data from these tests is the exact same recording.
-This means that you cannot necessarily directly compare two recordings and generate a score between them just because their test version is compatible.
+**Important:** If two tests are compatible it does not mean that the data from these tests is the exact same recording.
+This means that you cannot necessarily directly compare two recordings and generate a score between them just because their test version is compatible since those two recordings are not from the same data session.

+In order to generate a score between two files, they need to explicitly be the same recording, which by definition requires that they were both recorded on the same version.
 If two tests are compatible it means that if you compare scores between the tests, it is a valid comparison.

-In order to generate a score between two files, they need to explicitly be the same recording, which by definition requires that they were both recorded on the same version.

 For example, if you have the following data:
-- (1) An EmotiBit and a Cyton file recorded with ```v1.2.4```
+1. An EmotiBit and a Cyton file recorded with ```v1.2.4```
-- (2) An EmotiBit and aBrainFlow file recorded with ```v1.3.5```
+2. An EmotiBit and aBrainFlow file recorded with ```v1.3.5```
-- (3) An EmotiBit and a Cyton file recorded with ```v2.2.1```
+3. An EmotiBit and a Cyton file recorded with ```v2.2.1```
+4. An EmotiBit and a aBrainFlow file recorded with ```v2.2.1``` *from a different session than the Cyton file*

-The files in (1) can be directly compared with each other and a score can be generated between the two files, as they are the same recording, just on two different devices, the same applies for (2) and (3).
+The files in 1 can be directly compared with each other and a score can be generated between the two files, as they are the same recording, just on two different devices, the same applies for 2, 3, and 4.

-In addition, you can compare the score generated in (1) to the score generated in (2), and it will be a valid comparison, but you cannot compare either (1) or (2) to (3).
+In addition, you can compare the score generated in (1) to the score generated in (2), and it will be a valid comparison, but 1 and 2 cannot be compared to either 3 or 4.
+Furthermore, while the scores from 3 and 4 can be compared, the aBrainFlow file from 4 cannot be directly compared with the Cyton or EmotiBit file from 3.

 ## Releases